aws-amplify/docs/docs/sdk/push-notifications/fragments/ios/getting-started.md

 Enable your users to receive mobile push messages sent from the Apple (APNs) and Google (FCM/GCM) platforms.
-The CLI deploys your push notification backend using [Amazon Pinpoint](http://docs.aws.amazon.com/pinpoint/latest/developerguide/).
+The Amplify CLI deploys your push notification backend using [Amazon Pinpoint](http://docs.aws.amazon.com/pinpoint/latest/developerguide/).
 You can also create Amazon Pinpoint campaigns that tie user behavior to push or other forms of messaging.

 ## Set Up Your Backend

-1. Complete the [Get Started](./start) steps before you proceed.
+1. Complete the [Get Started](/start?integration=ios) steps before you proceed.

-2. Complete the [Setting Up APNS Guide](./push-notifications-setup-apns).
+2. Complete the [Setting Up APNS Guide](./setup-apns).
 This will guide you through the process of setting up an App ID, SSL certificate, provisioning profile, entitlements, distribution certificate, and provisioning profile, which are required to deliver notifications to iOS devices.

 3. Use the CLI to add notifications to your cloud-enabled backend and app.